Akselera Tech

 Phone Call Conversion Share40% of all conversions

 Structure campaigns around how customers think, not how your business is organized.
-People search for "luxury SUV rental" or "cheap economy car," not "cars from our downtown location."
-When you organize campaigns around customer intent (vehicle type, price tier, use case) rather than internal structure (location, fleet inventory), you create better ad-to-landing-page alignment.
+People search for "luxury SUV rental" or "cheap economy car."
+Nobody searches "cars from our downtown location."
+When you organize campaigns around customer intent rather than internal structure, you create better ad-to-landing-page alignment.
 Better alignment means higher Quality Scores, lower CPCs, and more conversions.
-And if phone calls are a significant conversion path for your business, ignoring call tracking is leaving revenue unmeasured and unoptimized.
+And if phone calls are a significant conversion path, ignoring call tracking means leaving revenue unmeasured.

 Case Study 9: Limo Company (Los Angeles) — $20 CPAs in a Brutal Market

-A limousine service operating in Los Angeles — one of the most competitive local markets in the United States for transportation services.
-The company was running Google Ads campaigns that Google's own system rated with a "low" Optimization Score, which typically triggers a cascade of notifications urging advertisers to accept Google's recommendations to "improve" their campaigns.
+A limousine service in Los Angeles.
+One of the most competitive local markets in the US for transportation.
+Google's system rated the account with a "low" Optimization Score — which triggered a constant stream of notifications pushing Broad Match, Display Network, and AI Max.

 • Ignored the Optimization Score entirely — The account maintained a "low" score by declining Google's recommendations to add Broad Match, Display Network, and AI Max (which alone would have added 24.9% to the score).